Wisdom and Poetical Literature

 We’ve already said that figurative language does not impugn the integrity of the Scriptures, but we can even add that figurative language is actually a requirement for a fuller understanding of our triune God.
 Have you ever attempted to describe God literally?
 In revealing Himself to us, God (thru the Holy Spirit) utilized every available literary genre, even some language that was not available before.
 We find some words and literary types that were not available anywhere else at the time.
 It was also commonplace for the early church theologians to invent additional words in their writings in their further development of the Biblical doctrines.
 In the third century, for example, there were no words in the Latin (the language of the church) which could describe the Trinity.
 Thus, the North African church father Tertullian, coined over 500 new nouns, approximately 300 new adjectives and 200 new verbs in developing the Trinitarian terminology.

 So, if we interpret poetry as prose, this will almost always lead to misunderstandings.
-For example, going back to Exodus 14, we see a historical account (prose) of the forces of Pharaoh "drowning" in the Red Sea, but the poetic song in Exodus 15 says they were "consumed like stubble".
-If we interpret Exodus 15:7 literally, rather than metaphorically (as it was written), we would create a contradiction.
-When interpreted as poetry ("consumed like stubble" is a common metaphor for God's judgment), we are consistent with the historical account.
+For example, going back to Exodus 14, we see a historical account (prose) of the forces of Pharaoh “drowning” in the Red Sea, but the poetic song in Exodus 15 says they were “consumed like stubble”.
+If we interpret Exodus 15:7 literally, rather than metaphorically as it was written, we would create a contradiction.
+When interpreted as poetry ("consumed like stubble” is a common metaphor for God's judgment), we are consistent with the historical account.
 This interpretation does not impugn the integrity of the Scriptures.
 The doctrine of Bible inerrancy is tied to the author's intent.
-The writer subjected himself to the rules of poetry (including "poetic license") and expected the reader to do the same, so we are interpreting in accordance with the author's intent.
+The writer subjected himself to the rules of poetry (including “poetic license") and expected the reader to do the same, so we are interpreting in accordance with the author’s intent.

-The use of figurative language also allows the author to portray a very complete picture of a very complex subject (such as God) with only a few words.
-For example, he can describe an aspect of God’s relationship to us by saying “The LORD is my shepherd” (Ps 23:1).
+Poetry is a very compressed language.
+The use of figurative language also allows the author to portray a fairly complete picture of a very complex subject (such as God) with only a few words.
+For example, we can describe an aspect of God’s relationship to us by saying “The LORD is my shepherd” (Ps 23:1).
 To paint the same picture using prose language would probably require hundreds of words.
+Prose is typically used to express facts, while poetry paints a picture.
+To illustrate, we can use this same psalm.
+The prose version would read something like “The Lord comforts and protects me”.
+Yet with poetry, we get a fuller picture, The LORD is my shepherd; I shall not want.
+He makes me lie down in green pastures.
+He leads me beside still waters.
+He restores my soul.
+He leads me in paths of righteousness for his name’s sake.
+Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me (Ps 23:1-4, ESV).
 For this reason, poetry should not be read lightly or in haste.
 We can sometimes read quickly thru a literal narrative, but not with figurative language.
 We should unpack the full meaning and thoughtfully contemplate the author’s intended message.

 The original Hebrew poems often contained different types of plays on various word forms and sounds.
 One of the better known techniques is the acrostic, beginning each verse, line, or stanza with a successive letter of the Hebrew alphabet (Ps 9, 10, 111, 112,119; Prov 31:10-31; Lam 1-4).
 Unfortunately, these powerful literary devices can’t be fully represented in English and other translations.

 In addition to the rhythm, the word-pictures illustrated by poetry also aid in recollection.
 We often remember a speaker's illustration or story long after we've forgotten much of the other narratives.
 It may be very difficult for the younger generations to believe, but the Israelites did not possess personal electronic devices back then.
-A person could not post quotes to the internet and have them available around the globe within seconds.
+A person could not post quotes from their cell phone to the internet and have them available around the globe within seconds.
 In order to later communicate the narratives to their friends, those in the audience actually had to use their own memory, so the speaker would heavily utilize poetry in order to help the listener retain more of the divine message.
-As an example, which is more likely to capture your attention, "You will have joy and peace when you follow God, which will cause you to celebrate", or "For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands"?
+As an example, which is more likely to capture your attention, “You will have joy and peace when you follow God, which will cause you to celebrate”, or “For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands”?
 (Is 55:12, ESV).